How to buy large amounts of Bitcoin

-But if you’ve got a big bank balance and fancy yourself as something of a crypto “whale”, it’s important to be aware that the traditional method of buying digital currency through an exchange may not offer the best value for money.
+If you’ve got a big bank balance and think of yourself as something of a crypto “whale”, it’s important to be aware that the traditional method of buying digital currency through an exchange may not offer the best value for money.

 What’s a “large” amount of Bitcoin?

 Before going any further, it’s important to consider what actually constitutes a large amount of Bitcoin.
 Of course, the definition of “large” will be different for everyone.
 A sizable trade for you will vary depending on factors like your income, net wealth, experience with digital currency and overall level of risk tolerance.